 Recapture ensures that the benefits provided by the CDBG-DR funds remain available for future LMI households.
 A recapture provision is triggered if a Landlord that benefited from CDBG-DR funds to repair their rental units chooses to sell or divest from the property during the Affordability Period.
-The Landlord will be required to pay back all or part of the original CDBG-DR loan, typically using proceeds in the sales transaction.
+The Landlord will be required to pay back all or part of the original CDBG-DR loan, typically through the use of proceeds in the sales transaction.